-- (1) If the place of performance is not fixed by nor determinable from the contract, a party is to perform: - (a) a monetary obligation, at the creditor's place of business at the time of conclusion of the contract; - (b) any other obligation, at its place of business at the time of conclusion of the contract. - (2) Unless the circumstances indicate otherwise, the entitled party may move the place of performance to its new place of business, if this does not cause an unreasonable inconvenience for the other party notified thereupon in due time. - (3) Additional expenses caused to the other party by such change of the place of performance are to be borne by the party that effected the change.
+- (1) If the place of performance is not fixed by nor determinable from the contract, a party is to perform: - (a) a monetary obligation, at the creditor's place of business: - (b) any other obligation, at his own place of business at the time of conclusion of the contract. - (2) The creditor must bear any increase in the expenses incidental to performance which is caused by a change in his place of business subsequent to the conclusion of the contract.